 |QLD||1,956||78||59||Stable prices means less value from vacancy option (x0.75)|

 |SA||765||31||23||Stable prices means less value from vacancy option (x0.75)|

 |WA||1,058||42||21||Falling prices means vacancy options less valuable when cashflow a priority. (x0.5)|

 |Tas||242||10||7||Stable prices means less value from vacancy option (x0.75)|

 |ACT||164||7||5||Stable prices means less value from vacancy option (x0.75)|

 |NT||84||3||2||Stable prices means less value from vacancy option (x0.6)|

-As a ballpark, around 300,000 our of 9.8 million dwellings are likely to be sitting vacant each year, or about 3% of them.
-For the last five years the country has built about 153,000 net new dwellings each year, so these vacant homes represent about two years of new supply at our recent historically high rates of dwelling construction.
+As a ballpark, around 300,000 out of 9.8 million dwellings are likely to be sitting vacant each year, or about 3% of them.
+For the last five year,s the country has built about 153,000 net new dwellings each year, so these vacant homes represent about two years of new supply at our recent historically high rates of dwelling construction.

 What’s the big deal then?
 Two things.
 First, if you think that the supply side of the housing market is a major determinant of prices, having two year’s of new supply already built but sitting vacant is bad.
 Second, even if you don’t think this much supply has any significant effect on prices or rents (which I don’t, probably around 1-2% at most) then the main rationale for concern is on economic efficiency grounds.
 These vacancies are a symptom of bad housing policy.